Shebani Bhaskar

 Shebani Mandhakini Bhaskar (born October 7, 1994) is an American cricketer who plays for the United States.
 She plays as a right-handed batter, wicket-keeper and occasional right-arm leg break bowler.
 She has appeared in 8 Twenty20 Internationals for the US.
 She previously played domestic cricket for Tamil Nadu, Otago and Leeward Islands.

 Biography

-Bhaskar was born in Evergreen Park, Illinois, United States to an Indian family.
+Bhaskar was born in Evergreen Park, Illinois, United States to a Tamil family.
 During her childhood, her family moved several times and they have lived in Hamburg, Dhaka, and Alexandria, Virginia.
 Bhaskar, along with her family, moved to Kolkata in 2007 as her father, Bhaskar Rajah began working in the city.
 She was then selected to play for the West Bengali U16 cricket team at just the age of 11.
 In 2008, she and her family returned to Chennai, their native place.